- The Church: Mainline, 107 in average worship attendance

 You can lead a horse to water.
 Sometimes, as coaches and consultants, we just want to do a Charlie Brown – put our heads against a wall and mutter, “Good grief!”

-When we teach about the four core processes we typically use a pie chart graphic that’s divided into equal quadrants: Invite, Connect, Apprentice, and Send.
+When we teach about the four core processes we typically use a pie chart graphic that’s divided into equal quadrants: Invite, Connect, Disciple, and Send.
 It’s a good representation of the idea that all four processes are important in an effective church.
 But the graphic is sadly misleading.
 Effective church leaders understand that there’s no such thing as balance, especially when it comes to the work of the church.
 There are only priorities – and priorities aren’t balanced … they’re juggled.

 If you’ve ever tried to juggle, you’re painfully aware that it’s not an easy task to learn.
 Jugglers like me spend most of our time just trying to keep balls of the same size and weight in the air and moving at the same speed and height.
 By doing so you gain a natural rhythm that will keep the balls moving up and down, round and round without bouncing across the room.
 In fact, basic juggling looks a lot like balance – every ball is tossed into the air with the same velocity and on a similar trajectory.